 Set a Time

 Make your gratitude log part of your daily routine by setting time aside each day to do it.
-I know Rachel sits by her sea view window each evening and writes in hers as she drinks a CBD chamomile tea.
+I know Rachel sits by her sea view window each evening and writes in hers as she drinks a CBD adaptogenic tea.
 I do mine while I am eating my morning porridge.
 Whenever you decide to do it, stick to the same time each day and make it part of your routine.

 Do it everyday.
 Even if you have had the day from hell and feel like you haven’t got anything to be thankful for.
 Take a breath and try to think of just one thing, however small it might be, there must be something.